Rapfff/jajapy/README.md

 ## TO DO
 - unit tests
 - generate the documentation.
 Add examples.
-- upload it to Pypi
-- link with sotrmpy, prism
+- link with stormpy, prism
 - error management